william-luk/IEO-Project3-CaseStudy/README.md

 In this project, students are asked to develop their Project 2 prototypes into a conceptualized application of their sensors and physical computing systems.
 As they proceeded in each process of Project 1 and 2, the next step is to visualize how their prototypes may be used, how they should function and what new ideas can be created in their design research.

+Students will have the opportunity to continue their prototype exploration and/or apply design research to add validity, robustness and feasibility of their prototype's design, technology, idea and concepts.
+Students will gain more advanced skills in their design process to sell prototypes in the industry or pitch.

 ### Markdown